DJAlexJ/EVRLLib/README.md

 ## Structure

+EVRLLib is a library implementing policy gradient algorithms in Reinforcement Learning.

 The library contains two packages: simulators (contains routines for sampling trajectories from environments and simulators) and RLAgents (all the implementations of RL Agents are located there).

 ## Implemented